Video magazine

-Video magazines are a series of online videos that follow the print magazine format in which the reader/viewer consumes an issue on a periodic basis.
-Video magazines differ from traditional online magazine or ezine because they are delivered in a video format and are consumed through viewing online rather than reading online material.
+Video magazines are a series of videos that follow the print magazine format in which the reader/viewer consumes an issue on a periodic basis.
+Video magazines differ from traditional online magazine or ezine because they are delivered in a video format and are consumed through viewing online or via home video rather than reading online material.

 History

 The concept of the video magazine began in the 1980s with low-budget titles such as Flipside Video Fanzine, an adjoining video supplement to the punk fanzine Flipside.
 By the beginning of the 1990s, the concept had fully cohered and a number of titles were produced by major media organizations in both the United States and Britain.
 Notable productions were Slammin' Rap Video Magazine published by BMG in 1990, and the video game-orientated Click Video Magazine, produced and released in 1991.

 A number of print magazines have mirrored their content on digital video platforms in recent years, and have produced online-only video content in addition to this.
 One example is WIRED's Autocomplete Interviews.